 What is the difference between DWI and DWAI?

 - DWI: Operating a Motor Vehicle While Intoxicated is a misdemeanor offense which means that if a person is convicted of this offense he/she would have a criminal record.
-First time offenders face a maximum one-year jail term and/or a fine of $500-$1000 and a mandatory license revocation of six months.
-In the Bronx, any conviction for a DWI related misdemeanor results in the installation of an Ignitiona Interlock Device.
+First-time offenders face a maximum one-year jail term and/or a fine of $500-$1000 and a mandatory license revocation of six months.
+In the Bronx, any conviction for a DWI-related misdemeanor results in the installation of an Ignition Interlock Device.
 There is no enhancement of sanctions if the defendant has a prior conviction of DWAI.
 A prior conviction for DWI within the last 10 years will result in a felony charge and enhanced sanctions.

 - DWAI: Operating a Motor Vehicle While Ability Impaired is a traffic infraction and not a crime.
 If convicted of this offense you will not have a criminal record.
-A first time offender shall be punishable by a maximum jail term of 15 days and/or a fine of $300-$500 and a license suspension of 90 days.
-A second time offender within 5 years shall be punishable by a maximum jail term of 30 days, and/or a fine of $500-$750 and a license suspension of 6 months.
-A third time offender shall be punishable by a maximum jail term of 90 days, and/or a fine of $750-$1500 and a license suspension of 6 months.
+A first-time offender shall be punishable by a maximum jail term of 15 days and/or a fine of $300-$500 and a license suspension of 90 days.
+A second-time offender within 5 years shall be punishable by a maximum jail term of 30 days, and/or a fine of $500-$750, and a license suspension of 6 months.
+A third-time offender shall be punishable by a maximum jail term of 90 days, and/or a fine of $750-$1500, and a license suspension of 6 months.
 It’s important that you consult with an experienced Bronx DUI attorney immediately.

-What are the different crimes involving alcohol and drug-related driving violations in the Bronx?
+What are the different crimes involving alcohol and drug-related driving violations in NY?

 - DWAI: Driving While Ability Impaired (by alcohol): .05 BAC* to .07 BAC*, or other evidence of impairment.

-- Chemical Test Refusal: A driver who refuses to take a chemical test (normally a test of breath, blood or urine) can receive a driver license revocation of at least one year (18 months for a commercial driver) and must pay a $500 civil penalty ($550 for a driver of commercial vehicles) to apply for a new driver license.
-A driver who refuses a chemical test during the five years after a DWI-related charge or previous refusal will have their driver license revoked for at least 18 months (permanent for a commercial driver) and must pay a $750 civil penalty to apply for a new driver license.
-If the driver is under age 21, and refuses a chemical test during the five years after a DWI-related charge or previous refusal, they will have their driver license revoked for at least one year or until age 21, whichever is longer and must pay a $750 civil penalty to apply for a new driver license.
+- Chemical Test Refusal: A driver who refuses to take a chemical test (normally a test of breath, blood, or urine) can receive a driver’s license revocation of at least one year (18 months for a commercial driver) and must pay a $500 civil penalty ($550 for a driver of commercial vehicles) to apply for a new driver license.
+A driver who refuses a chemical test during the five years after a DWI-related charge or previous refusal will have their driver’s license revoked for at least 18 months (permanent for a commercial driver) and must pay a $750 civil penalty to apply for a new driver’s license.
+If the driver is under age 21, and refuses a chemical test during the five years after a DWI-related charge or previous refusal, they will have their driver’s license revoked for at least one year or until age 21, whichever is longer, and must pay a $750 civil penalty to apply for a new driver license.

 - Zero Tolerance Law: A driver who is less than 21 years of age and who drives with a .02 BAC to .07 BAC violates the Zero Tolerance Law.